 Endurance is something we cannot live without!
 Quitters really never do win.
 Jesus endured.
 His church throughout the centuries, has endured.
 His Bride will endure.

 We need to make our minds up ahead of time, that when the going gets rough, that by the grace and strength of God, we will endure.
-And that if the pre-tribulation mindset that has spread amongst the church is wrong (and it is) and we have to go through some very hard times, before the Lord splits the skies open and callus us up to Him, that we will endure.
+And that if the pre-tribulation mindset that has spread among the church is wrong (and it is) and we have to go through some very hard times, before the Lord splits the skies open and calls us up to Him, that we will endure.

 Ask any serious athlete or successful entrepreneur how important a strong mindset is and they will tell you.
 Ask anyone who works at a cancer hospital how important it is.
 Most will tell you a strong mindset is more than half the battle.

 We need to set our minds and hearts that for today and even if the tide turns against us and persecution really steps up, that we will stay true to our faith and God's Word.
 We need to set our hearts that when the enemy comes with with ear tickling deception, that we will not fall for it.
 When the evil one comes on the scene, with all manners of charismatic speeches and even if some of our church leaders fail and are oohing and awing over him, that we will not go that direction.
 We need to truly know our God and His Word now, not just as we have heard of Him, but know Him personally so that as the world goes, we do not.
 We need to be filled with God's Spirit and His Word.
 We need to be truly living our faith.
 We have been called out of this world and to be the true church of Jesus Christ, no matter what our denominations are.

 Here are few verses just for thought and mediation, in regard to endurance and perseverance: